AllMightySauron/homebride-solaxcloud-api/README.md

 ## Automation example

+Since automations are probably going to be dependent on the non-standard characteristic from the virtual outlets, these can be created by using the Eve App.
 As an automation example...

 # TO DO

 Next planned plugin releases should include:

 - [X] **Inverter AC** to include Yield Energy
-- [ ] Consumption history through the [fakegato-history](https://github.com/simont77/fakegato-history) module
+- [X] Consumption history through the [fakegato-history](https://github.com/simont77/fakegato-history) module
 - [ ] Accessories for battery state and consumptions (do not have one available)